M-AminAlizadeh/Recipe-app/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> Write a message to encourage readers to support your project If you like this project...
+>
+If you like this project, Give it a star, and check out more of our work.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>